Exmark Z Turf Equipment Backyard Life

 Check and sharpen blades as part of spring mower maintenance

-• Sharpen/Replace the Blades: Your mower will cut faster and deliver a better quality cut with sharp blades.
+• Sharpen or Replace the Blades: This is one of the most important spring mower maintenance steps for a clean, professional-looking cut.
 Few parts enhance cut quality and productivity as dramatically as sharp, balanced blades.
-Get an extra set of blades to replace those that have lost their edge.
-This way, you’ll always have sharp, balanced blades ready to go, and no downtime required for sharpening.
-This is one of the most crucial spring mower maintenance steps.
+A dull blade tears grass instead of slicing it, leaving your lawn looking ragged and stressed out—and susceptible to disease.
+For easier upkeep, keep an extra set of blades on hand to replace those that have lost their edge.
+This way, you’ll always have blades ready to go, no downtime required.

-• Thorough Cleaning: Starting with a clean mower will make it easier to perform other spring maintenance items.
-Use a strong spray of water.
-A putty knife can also help remove any grass caked on the underside of the mower deck.
-Once it’s clean, you can wax the deck to keep grass and dirt from sticking to it.
+• Give the Mower a Thorough Cleaning: Starting with a clean mower will make it easier to perform other spring maintenance items.
+Use a strong spray of water and remove built-up grass from the underside of the deck with a putty knife or scraper.
+Once the deck is clean, a quick wax coating can help prevent grass and debris from sticking during the season.

-• Tires: Check the pressure on all mower tires and fill them to the recommended pressure indicated on the tire sidewall.
-Mowing with too low of tire pressure is, first and foremost, a safety issue—it also compromises mower efficiency, performance and handling.
+• Check Tire Pressure: Check all tires and inflate them to the recommended PSI listed on the sidewall.
+Mowing with too low of tire pressure is, first and foremost, a safety issue.
+Most of the time if a mower is cutting unevenly, low air pressure in a tire is to blame—it also compromises mower efficiency, performance and handling.

 • Inspect Engine Belts: Inspect all belts and replace any that appear visibly worn.
+Replace anything that looks even slightly questionable to avoid any mid-season breaks.
 Also, check all belt tensioners to ensure proper function.

-• Fresh Fuel: If you left fuel in the tank over the winter, it should be drained and replaced with fresh fuel.
+• Fresh Fuel: If fuel sat in the tank all winter, drain it and refill with fresh fuel.
 Because gasoline degrades in quality over time, old fuel can cause inconsistent starting and running performance.
 Never use fuel that contains more than 10-percent ethanol, as higher percentage blends may lead to engine damage and/or performance issues.

 • Replace Spark Plugs: Replace your mower’s spark plug(s) at the start of the season to ensure easy starting and consistent running performance.

-• Check Deck and Pump Idler Pivots: Checking all mechanical features of your mower is always a great idea to ensure efficiency, and that extends to checking your deck and pump idler pivots.
+• Check Deck and Pump Idler Pivots: Don’t overlook the moving parts underneath.
+Inspect deck and pump idler pivots and make sure everything moves freely.
 Checking these parts routinely is essential to making sure your mower’s hydraulics are in tip-top shape.

 • Grease Caster Fork Bearings and Front Caster Pivots: Checking in on the lubrication quality of your caster fork bearings and front caster pivots helps your mower maneuver more smoothly.
-All you need to do is remove the plug, grease zerk and dust cap, grease the cavity until full, then replace the cap and plug until next year.
+All you need to do is remove the plug, grease zerk, and dust cap.
+Then, grease the cavity until full, and replace the cap and plug until next year.

 More Lawn Care Tips: